-Evidence-based nursing is the standard for modern nursing care – instituting best practices based not on tradition or custom, but on empirical data, scientific experiment, and verifiable facts.
+Evidence-based nursing is the standard for modern nursing care – instituting best practices based not on tradition or custom, but on empirical data, scientific experiments, and verifiable facts.
 And who develops that evidence?
 Nurse researchers.
-Nurse researchers typically need an MSN, DNP, or PhD, and they work primarily in academic settings such as university hospitals, or in research departments for the private healthcare industry.
-A strong grounding in both laboratory science and nursing is an absolute necessity – and Nursing School Hub’s ranking of the best nursing schools for research is here to point prospective nurse researchers to the institutions best suited to get them there.
+Nursing School Hub’s ranking of the best nursing schools for research is here to point prospective nurse researchers to the institutions best suited to get them there.

 To rank the best nursing schools for research in the US, Nursing School Hub editors had a big task ahead of them.
 Our goal was to feature only accredited research universities and colleges with a substantial research budget, cutting-edge facilities, world-class faculty, and real-world impact.
 But nursing research is so varied and complex that our ultimate order ended up being the simplest: schools are ordered by their level of National Institutes of Health funding.

 1. THE UNIVERSITY OF PITTSBURGH

 The University of Pittsburgh’s School of Nursing (Pitt SON) is a National Institutes of Health (NIH) designated Research Intensive Environment.
 Pitt’s SON has received, since the 1950s, the 4th most research funding from NIH.
 Pitt’s nursing research programs specifically focus on Self Managed Patient Adherence and Genomics.
 The School of Nursing receives annual funding from the NIH in the amount of $6,132,325.
 Research opportunities are available through Research Hubs, Grants, Training Grants, and a Research Mentoring program.